johnkerl/miller/docs6/src/reference-dsl-user-defined-functions.md

 purple square   false 10 91    72.3735  8.2430 purple:square above
 </pre>

+Note that you need a semicolon after the closing curly brace of the function literal.

-Unlike named functions, function literals (also known as unnamed functions) have access to local variables defined in their enclosing scope:
+Unlike named functions, function literals (also known as unnamed functions) have access to local variables defined in their enclosing scope.
+That's so you can do things like this:

 <pre class="pre-highlight-in-pair">
 <b>mlr --c2p --from example.csv put '</b>